An ultimate itinerary curated to get the most out of Rome in 3 days.

 Other benefits of taking a guided tour include using priority entrances to save hours of queuing in line and also the option to take restricted area tours that visit the Colosseum Underground and the arena floor.

 Lunch in Monti

-After discovering the glory of ancient Rome and conquering the Palatine Hill it’s time to take care of your appetite.
+After discovering the glory of ancient Rome and visiting Palatine Hill, it’s time to take care of your appetite.
 Just a stone’s throw from the Colosseum is the hip and trendy neighborhood of Monti, home to some of Rome’s finest eateries, cobblestone streets, and thrift shops.
-If it’s pizza you’re after then you have to try Trattoria il Tettarello but if you want pasta then try PastaChef, either way, we strongly advise that you end up eating gelato at Fatamorgana.
+If it’s pizza you’re after then you have to try Trattoria il Tettarello but if you want pasta then try PastaChef.
+Either way, we strongly advise that you end up eating gelato at Fatamorgana.